yumengch/pyPDAF/docs/source/install.md

 git submodule update --init --recursive pip install -v .
 ```
-The `pip` command compiles both `PDAF V2.1` and its C interface.
-To customise the compiler options with the local machine, it is necessary to specify the compiler, compiler options, path to the dependent libraries.
-In our case, the dependent library is `BLAS`, `LAPACK`, and `MPI` implementation.
+The `pip` command compiles both `PDAF` and its C interface.
+To customise the compiler options with the local machine, it is necessary to specify the compiler, compiler options, and path to the dependent libraries.
+There are a few components for compilation:
-   - The installation requires `Cython`, `mpi4py`, and `numpy` package.
-   - The Fortran compiler options need to be specified in the PDAF section of [`setup.cfg`](setup.cfg).
-Note that the `-fPIC` compiler option is required to create a Python package.
-Note that these are only relevant on non-Windows machines.
-For Windows machines, `MSVC` and `Intel Fortran compilers` are used by default and adaptations for other compilers will need changes in `CMakeLists.txt` in [PDAFBuild/CMakeLists.txt](PDAFBuild/CMakeLists.txt) and [pyPDAF/fortran/CMakeLists.txt](pyPDAF/fortran/CMakeLists.txt).
-   - Options in pyPDAF section of `setup.cfg` requires the following options:
+1. The PDAF and PDAFc compilation:
+   In pyPDAF, PDAF is compiled with `CMake`.
+It utilises the `.cmake` files in `PDAFBuild` directory in which examples of `.cmake` files are included for linux, mac and windows systems.
+It might be necessary to adapt the `CMAKE_Fortran_COMPILER`, `MPI_Fortran_INCLUDE_PATH` and `MPI_Fortran_MODULE_DIR`entries based on your local system.
+If the  `CMAKE_Fortran_COMPILER` is a MPI wrapper such as `mpif90` or `ftn` in cray, the `MPI_Fortran_xxx` entries can be left empty.
+2. The linking of pyPDAF and PDAFc:
+    The linking is handled by `setuptools` of Python and Cython extension modules.
+The `setuptools` is configured by `setup.cfg`.
+Here is an entry by entry explanation:
-      - `pwd` is the absolute path to the pyPDAF repository directory
+   - `pwd` is the root path of the repository directory.
+This should be an absolute path starting from `/`, e.g.`/home/user/pyPDAF`
-      - `CC` is the C compiler used by Cython, e.g. `CC=mpicc` for GNU compiler or `CC=mpiicc` for Intel compiler.
-This option is not usable in Windows as only `MSVC` is supported.
-      - `condaBuild` -- ignore this option as is only relevant for `conda build` scenario
+   - `PDAF_dir` is the relative path to the PDAF directory.
+By default it is `PDAF_V2.2.1`
+   - `cmake_config_path` is the path to the `.cmake` file for PDAF compilation, e.g. `/home/user/pyPDAF/PDAFBuild/linux_gfortran_openmpi_pypdaf.cmake`
+   - `c_compiler` and `fortran_compiler` specifies the compiler being used. `c_compiler` can be: `gcc`, `msvc`, `icc`, `clang` and `fortran_compiler` can be: `gfortran` and `ifort`.
+The `fortran_compiler` should be consistent with the compiler used in cmake configuration file.
+   - `condaBuild` -- a switch for building a conda package.
+Usually this can be ignored
    - `useMKL` decides if you use Intel's Math Kernel Library (MKL).
 If `True` is given, `MKLROOT` must be specified which is the absolute path to the static MKL library
-      - `LAPACK_PATH` and `LAPACK_LIBRARY` is the path to the BLAS and LAPACK directory and the linking flag respectively.
+   - `LAPACK_PATH` and `LAPACK_Flag` is the path to the BLAS and LAPACK directory and the linking flag respectively.
 They can be delimited by `,`.
-For example, we can have `LAPACK_LIBRARY=blas,lapack`.
+For example, we can have `LAPACK_Flag=blas,lapack`.
 Do not give `-lblas` as `setuptools` deal with the format to the linker.
-      - `MPI_INC_PATH`, `MPI_MOD_PATH`, and `MPI_LIB_PATH` are only relevant in Windows, which is the path to `.h` file, `.f90` file, and `.lib` file respectively.
-These paths are usually `C:\Program Files (x86)\Microsoft SDKs\MPI\Include\x64`, `C:\Program Files (x86)\Microsoft SDKs\MPI\Include`, and `C:\Program Files (x86)\Microsoft SDKs\MPI\Lib\x64` respectively.
+   - `MPI_LIB_PATH` is the path to the MPI library.
+In windows, this path is usually  `C:\Program Files (x86)\Microsoft SDKs\MPI\Lib\x64`.